Inayat Hussain (composer): Early life and career

 Inayat Hussain was born in the Bhati Gate area of Lahore in 1916.
 He also lived in the Lohari Gate, Lahore area in the mid-1980s.
 After receiving some basic education, he became a formal student of Ustad Bade Ghulam Ali Khan of Patiala gharana for learning the traditional classical music.
 He learned to play harmonium and other musical instruments in his youth.
 In the early part of his career, he worked in several theatrical organisations in Calcutta and Bombay in British India, both as a singer and as an actor.
 Having won some recognition in the music world, he worked as a Court Singer to the Nawab of Rampur for a short time.

 Later, for nine years, he worked as a music composer for Columbia Gramophone Recording Company and for His Master's Voice music labels.
-He also had the opportunity to work with the then renowned singers Roshan Ara Begum, Zeenat Begum and Malika Pukhraj.
+He also had the opportunity to work with the then renowned singers Roshan Ara Begum, Zeenat Begum and Malika Pukhraj both at All India Radio and later at Radio Pakistan.

 He composed music for nearly 65 films starting with a Punjabi language film Kamli (1946) before independence of Pakistan in 1947.
 His first film in Pakistan was Hichkolay (1949).
 In 1950, he got a breakthrough with his first super-hit song in film Shammi (1950) which was produced by the famous ghazal singer Malika Pukhraj.
 Next opportunity for recognition came with the popularity of a song in film Gumnaam (1954) that was written by Saifuddin Saif, Payal Mein Geet Hain Chhumm Chhumm Ke.
 And the next year in 1955, he even got attention from a highly-recognized personality in the Indian subcontinent in the field of classical music Amir Khan who made a special stopover in Lahore on his way back from his scheduled Afghanistan tour, just to meet him in Lahore and compliment him in person for composing the film song Ulfat Ki Nai Manzil Ko Chala for Anwar Kamal Pasha's film Qatil (1955), lyrics written by Qateel Shifai and skillfully sung by Iqbal Bano under his music direction.

 It was quite an achievement having recognition from an authority in the music field for an aspiring newcomer.
 No looking back for him after that, he ended up becoming an innovative leading film composer of Pakistan and composed music for nearly 65 films from 1949 to 1985.